ardatan/graphql-tools/website/docs/remote-schemas.md

 ### wrapSchema(schemaConfig)

-`wrapSchema` comes most in handly when wrapping a remote schema.
+`wrapSchema` comes most in handy when wrapping a remote schema.
 When using the function to wrap a remote schema, it takes a single object: an subschema configuration object with properties describing how the schema should be accessed and wrapped.
 The `schema` and `executor` options are required.

 ```js
 import { wrapSchema } from '@graphql-tools/wrap';